-Figure 6.19: Waveforms page
+Figure 6.22: Waveforms page

-Similar to the trends page, by selecting the area on the oscillogram chart it is possible to zoom in the range.
-After zooming in, selecting a different device in the same group will show the data for that device, but using the displayed zoom range, which allows easier comparison of device measurements within a group.
+Similar to the trends page, by selecting the area on the oscillogram chart (by clicking and dragging using the mouse), it is possible to zoom in the range.
+After zooming in, selecting a different device in the same group will show the data for that device, but keep the displayed zoom range, which allows easier comparison of device measurements within a group.

-6.8 HARMONICS
+6.9 HARMONICS